Ten Years (Eighty Years' War): 1595

 The fall of Groningen also changed the balance of forces in the German county of East Friesland, where the Lutheran Count of East Frisia, Edzard II, was opposed by the Calvinist forces in Emden.
 The States-General now laid a garrison in Emden, forcing the Count to recognise them diplomatically in the Treaty of Delfzijl of 1595.
 This also gave the Republic a strategic interest in the Ems River valley.

 The second Luxemburg campaign (January–June 1595) led to the temporary occupation of Huy in neutral Liège by the Dutch States in February–March 1595, but they were soon expelled and the Duke of Bouillon was also driven away from Luxemburg's border fortresses again.

 1596

 After the death of Archduke Ernst in 1595, Archduke Albert was sent to Brussels to succeed his elder brother as Governor General of the Habsburg Netherlands.
 He made his entry in Brussels on 11 February 1596.
 His first priority was restoring Spain's military position in the Low Countries.
 During his first campaign season, Albert surprised his enemies by capturing Calais and nearby Ardres from the French and Hulst from the Dutch.
 These successes were however offset by the third bankruptcy of the Spanish crown later that year.
-The successful attack on Cadiz by an Anglo-Dutch task force was the main cause of this.
+The successful attack on Cádiz by an Anglo-Dutch task force was the main cause of this.
 This meant that payments to the army dried up and led to mutinies and desertions.
 As a consequence, 1597 was marked by a series of Spanish military disasters.